To the downtown campus, take�

-That's right, in conjunction with VVS semester stamps you can use the VVS on Mon.-Fri. from 6 p.m. and all day on weekends and public holidays.
-However, you should carry identification with you.
+No, but in conjunction with VVS semester stamps and an official photo ID you can use the VVS on Mon-Fri from 6 p.m. and all day on weekends and public holidays.
+The ECUS must be carried with you.

-You can print VVS semester stamps free of charge from the SSB website.
-Printing is possible from March/September for the following semester and can be carried out with or without registering (instructions to follow) on the SSB website.
+You can print VVS semester stamp free of charge from the SSB website, or download it to your mobile phone using the app.
+Printing/downloading is possible from March/September for the following semester and can be carried out with (for printing or downloading) or without registering (print only, not download) on the SSB website.